OliviaData/Page/index.md

 #### Why is a Common Language important?
 Different knowledge stores may all store and model their data differently.
 Instead of having to translate between local models, systems only have to know how to translate from their own model to the IES.
 This reduces the number of translations required for information exchange between systems and organisations.

-Use of the Information Exchange Standard provides increased accuracy, faster ingestion, and standardised descriptions, resulting in faster and more accurate exchange of intelligence.
+Use of the Information Exchange Standard provides precise and standardised definitions, resulting in faster and more accurate exchange of intelligence.

 [Learn more about the benefits of the IES](https://oliviadata.github.io/Page/Use%20Cases%20and%20Benefits)